DigitalState/Platform/README.md

    > Note: Docker Toolbox for Windows and Mac is not compatible.

-2. Open a command prompt and clone the repository:
+2. Open a command prompt and download the repository:

    ```
    > cd C:\Users\Demo